controlm/self-conversion-api-community-solutions/Redwood-cronacle/README.md

 2. The __folder__ should contain:
    * __SampleData__ - A folder that holds tool sample Input Data in XML format that we want to convert to Control-M data.
    * __MappingLogic.xlsx__ - The mapping logic used for conversion in this sample, from the  tool sample input data to Control-M data.
-   * __Redwood_cronacle_ConversionRules.json__ - The tool Conversion Rules json file that contains the Self Converion rules code.
+   * __Redwood_cronacle_ConversionRules.json__ - The tool Conversion Rules json file that contains the Self Conversion rules code.
-   * __ControlM_Result.xml__ - The Control-M data created by the Self Converion when converting the tool sample data using the Demo Tool conversion rules.
+   * __ControlM_Result.xml__ - The Control-M data created by the Self Conversion when converting the tool sample data using the Demo Tool conversion rules.

 3. Include a **README.md** file that explains the sample.
 A good description helps other community members to understand your sample.
 The README.md uses [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for formatting text.